 The body uses cortisol to rescue us from low blood sugar.
 This makes carbs a tool we can use to help regulate cortisol.

-My doctor recommend that I start my day with 25-35 grams of protein and finish it with 20-50 grams of high-quality carbs from natural sources.
+My doctor recommended that I start my day with 25-35 grams of protein and finish it with 20-50 grams of high-quality carbs from natural sources.
 Great options include paleo-friendly sources like sweet potatoes (yams), turnips, squash, beets, and rutabagas.
-Having them later in the day helps not only cortisol but a whole host of weight regulating hormones like leptin, ghrelin, and adiponectin.
+Having them later in the day helps not only cortisol but a whole host of weight-regulating hormones like leptin, ghrelin, and adiponectin.

 And research backs up my personal experience with cycling food to improve cortisol.
 In a study of 42 women with weight loss resistance, diet alone was shown to correct cortisol rhythm by over 50% in 30 days.
 The diet in the study used carb cycling and avoided fructose and indigestible proteins like gluten and soy.